Current Stream Conditions in Story County (updated Feb 8)

 Volunteers cleaned up trash in Ioway Creek while paddling on May 21, when the gage at Lincoln Way was around 140 cfs.

 E. coli bacteria is an indicator of fecal contamination.
 Not everyone who goes swimming or boating will swallow water, and not everyone who swallows water will get sick if there is human or animal waste in the water, but when E. coli is high, there is a greater risk.
-Water quality may have changed since the last sample, so take greater precautions if it has rained recently and the water is murky.

 … in Lakes

 Iowa DNR and local partners monitor public swimming beaches on weekly basis from Memorial Day to Labor Day, with results posted here.
 In general, old gravel pits that get most of their water from groundwater (Peterson Park, Ada Hayden Lake) have lower E. coli levels than lakes affected by streams and surface runoff.

 The beach monitoring season has ended.
 A summary will be provided once data is available.

 Nitrate (a form of nitrogen) is a concern for the dead zone in the Gulf of Mexico.
 Prairie Rivers of Iowa and our partners have worked to promote practices in the Ioway Creek watershed that would reduce nitrogen and phosphorus loss.
 Before commercial fertilizers were introduced, nitrate levels in Iowa streams would have been less than 3 mg/L. While not relevant here, 10 mg/L is the drinking water standard.

 Real-time data from nitrate sensors installed by University of Iowa, USGS, and USDA can be found on the Iowa Water Quality Information System.